N3b3x/hf-tmc5160-driver/docs/troubleshooting.md

 - [ ] Verify power supply voltage is correct (3.3V for VDD, 8-60V for motor)
 - [ ] Check all connections are secure
 - [ ] Verify SPI CS line is correct and active low
-- [ ] Check UART slave address matches configuration
+- [ ] Check UART node address matches configuration
 - [ ] Use oscilloscope/logic analyzer to verify bus activity
 - [ ] Verify motor supply is connected (driver needs motor supply even if motor not connected)